 - Stay alert.
 Watch what you are doing, and use common sense when operating a power tool.
 Do not use a power tool while tired or under the influence of drugs, alcohol, or medication.
 A moment of inattention while operating power tools may result in serious personal injury. - Dress properly.
 Do not wear loose clothing or jewelry.
 Contain long hair.
 Keep your hair, clothing, and gloves away from moving parts.
-Loose clothes, jewelry, or long hair can be caught in moving parts. - 3.
-Avoid accidental staring.
+Loose clothes, jewelry, or long hair can be caught in moving parts. - Avoid accidental staring.
 Be sure the Power Switch is off before plugging in.
 Carrying power tools with your finger on the Power Switch, or plugging in power tools with the Power Switch on, invites accidents. - Remove adjusting keys or wrenches before turning the power tool on.
 A wrench or a key that is left attached to a rotating part of the power tool may result in personal injury. - Do not overreach.
 Keep proper footing and balance at all times.
-Proper footing and balance enables better control of the power tool in unexpected situations. - 6.
-Use safety equipment.
+Proper footing and balance enables

+- unexpected situations. - Use safety equipment.
 Always wear eye protection.
 Dust mask, non-skid safety shoes, hard hat, or hearing protection must be used for appropriate conditions.